-This report described the data development and results of the 2003 HVAC component of California's ongoing RMST project.
+This report described the data development and results of the 2004 HVAC component of California's ongoing RMST project.
 The results presented herein do not reveal significant deviations in the expected trends of HVAC equipment efficiencies.
-The average SEER of CACs increased steadily from 1999 through 2002, but decreased slightly in 2003.
+The average SEER of CACs increased steadily from 1999 through 2002, decreased slightly in 2003, then increased again in 2004.
 The average cooling efficiency rating for air-source heat pumps follows a similar pattern.
 The average AFUE of central gas furnaces has remained relatively steady since 1999, vacillating between 81.0 and 82.0 throughout the study period.

 In addition to tracking the average equipment efficiency ratings, this study estimates the share of ENERGY STAR qualified units sold.
 While such estimates are valuable, the results with respect to central air conditioners illustrate how changes in the ENERGY STAR qualifying criteria impact the trend.
 In particular, the share of ENERGY STAR qualified CACs dropped from 32.9% in the last quarter of 2002 to 5.1% in early 2003.
 This statistic could be misleading without prior knowledge regarding changes to the ENERGY STAR specification.
 Examining both the average efficiency and the share of ENERGY STAR qualified units together is far more meaningful.
+The ENERGY STAR market share of CACs, heat pumps, and furnaces increased in 2004, compared to the average 2003 shares.
+Increases in average efficiencies and the share of ENERGY STAR qualified units observed in 2004 for all measures covered by this study are at least partly attributed to the addition of a new distributor to the panel that sells a higher proportion of higher efficiency units than the rest of the panel.

 The HVAC component to the RMST will continue through the end of California's 2005 energy efficiency program funding cycle.
 Itron will continue the distributor panel recruitment efforts to not only maintain the current panel, but to increase the sample size and improve the precision of the analysis.
-Within this overall effort to increase the sample, Itron will pay special attention to obtaining more sales data for the less-represented utility areas, such as SDG&E.